oskarirauta/NumPad/README.md

 NumPad keyboard framework for iOS.
 For both, iPhone and iPad.

 # NumPad Framework
-Shared framework which provides 2 new public classes:
+Shared framework which provides 2 public classes:
   - NumPad
   - DoneBar